 A beautiful beach that sits just around the bay from the outer end of Dickwella Beach (a beautiful Sri Lankan beach in it’s own right) is Hiriketiya Beach.
 It is also known as Hiriketiya Bay and is a haven for the surfers as it is blessed with high tides and waves for everyone – from beginners through to experts.
 A true 2-for-1 for those who want a beach to chill and a beach to surf.
 Hiriketiya Bay for the surf, Dickwella Beach for the relaxation.

 This beach is located in a small town called Trincomalee and from where it got its name.
 Trincomalee beach is on the north east coast of Sri Lanka.
 Witness the white sands as you approach closer to the beach.
-Compared to the southern coast of Sri Lanka, the eastern coast is calm and quiet.
+Compared to the southern coast of Sri Lanka, the eastern coast is calm and quiet and the blue water is to die for.
 If you are someone who prefers to stay in the most relaxed place, then choose Trincomalee beach.
 Heading over there, we would recommend staying for a minimum of 2-3 days (to make the journey worth it!) and explore the surrounding area.

 Negombo Beach is a little more ‘industrial’ as Negombo has traditionally been a fishing village and still supports a lot of the industry (as can be seen from the two men bringing in the nets above – and all the seagulls circling!).
 But this doesn’t mean that this isn’t one of the most beautiful beaches in Sri Lanka – and the perfect place to start off your Sri Lanka trip.
 Located just north of Bandaranaike International Airport, it’s a great town to relax and recuperate after your flight.
 The beaches are practically empty with golden sands lined with palm trees for miles.